rauc/rauc/docs/reference.rst

 **[image.<slot-class>] section**

+.. _image.slot-filename:

 ``filename``
   Name of the image file (relative to bundle content).
+  RAUC uses the file extension and the slot type to decide how to extract the image file content to the slot.

 ``sha256``
   sha256 of image file.
 RAUC determines this value automatically when creating